 As the deadline for tax filing grows closer and closer, plenty of Americans are preparing their returns and shaking their heads at just how much they owe in taxes.
-Particularly, if you’re in one of the top tax brackets, you might be seeing nearly four of every 10 dollars you earn headed to the federal government.

 Click through to see the best and worst countries for taxes, starting with the least tax-friendly countries.

 10 Least Tax-Friendly Countries

 America’s top tax rate of 37% might seem high, but when it comes to tax revenue as a percentage of a country’s GDP, there are plenty of other countries with a higher tax burden than the United States.